Food Systems and Nutrition Evidence Gap Map

 To address the challenge of malnutrition and food insecurity, decision-makers need to understand what evidence exists on various interventions.
-3ie’s first living evidence gap map (EGM) includes the largest collection of high-quality research on food systems interventions in low- and middle-income countries.
-We regularly add studies to ensure the most up-to-date evidence is available to our users.
-Developed with support from Innovative Metrics for Agriculture and Nutrition Actions this EGM is commissioned by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ) through Deutsche Gesellschaft für Internationale Zusammenarbeit's (GIZ) K4N program.
+3ie’s first living evidence and gap map (E&GM) includes the largest collection of high-quality research on food systems interventions in low- and middle-income countries.
+With support from BMZ through GIZ’s “Knowledge for Nutrition” program, we continuously monitor the available evidence and regularly add studies to ensure the E&GM remains a useful and current tool for our users.

 Making sense of a vast and growing literature

-As of January 2023, our EGM includes over 2,200 studies and presents a rich body of evidence, including the latest research, in the fast-growing field of food systems impact evaluations.
+Our E&GM includes over 2,400 studies and presents a rich body of evidence, including the latest research, in the fast-growing field of food systems impact evaluations.
 It reports on evidence from all key areas and intervention types and identifies potential primary and synthesis evidence gaps.
-It is also a living EGM, which means new studies are added at regular intervals.
-Apart from adding studies, we also publish summaries of how the literature has changed, and provide insight if previous evidence gaps have been addressed.
+We regularly publish summaries of how the literature has changed and provide insight into the development of evidence gaps and clusters.
 We are also leveraging it to produce a series of evidence synthesis products.
-We will be keeping the living EGM updated through March 2023.

 Latest findings